Anarion-zuo/Gitbook_Math/differential-equation.md

 $$
 \begin{pmatrix}x\\y\end{pmatrix}=\begin{pmatrix}a_1\\a_2\end{pmatrix}e^{\lambda t}
 $$
 Substitute this into the equation and solve the algebraic equation like we do in single second order equations.
 The solution, none 0, of the algebraic linear equation is unique.
 Therefore the determination of the equation is 0.
-We hereby solve $\lambda​$.
-The relation between $a_1,a_2​$ can be obtained by the equation, but not the exact value, which has to be given by the initial state, and if not, the computation process is wrong.
+We hereby solve $\lambda$.
+The relation between $a_1,a_2$ can be obtained by the equation, but not the exact value, which has to be given by the initial state, and if not, the computation process is wrong.

 ### General Solution